Loss aversion and the welfare ranking of policy interventions: Inferring loss aversion-sensitive dominance

 The result in above theorem is stated in terms of the limiting variables $V_1$ and $W_1$ and bootstrap analogs. $V_1$ and $W_1$, using the functional delta method, are Hadamard directional derivatives of a chain of maps from the marginal distribution functions $F$ to the real line, and the derivatives are most compactly expressed as the definitions in Theorem~\ref{thm:obs_teststats}.

 The bootstrap variables combine conventional resampling with finite-sample estimates of the maps defined in Part~1 of Theorem~\ref{thm:obs_teststats}, which is a resampling approach proposed in \citet{FangSantos19}.
 Their result is actually more general~--- it states that with a more flexible estimator $V_n^*$, we would obtain bootstrap consistency for $P$ in the null and alternative regions.
 Because our focus is on testing $F_A \succeq_{LASD} F_B$, however, our resampling scheme, and Theorem~\ref{thm:resample_consistent}, are done under the imposition of the null hypothesis.
-The resampling consistency result in Theorem~\ref{thm:resample_consistent} implies that our bootstrap tests have asymptotically correct size uniformly over probability distributions in the null region, in the same sense as was stressed in~\citet{LintonSongWhang10}.
-A formal statement of this uniformity over $\calP_0$ is given in Theorem~\ref{thm:resample_size} in Appendix~\ref{app:hadamard}.
+The resampling consistency result in Theorem~\ref{thm:resample_consistent} implies that our bootstrap tests have asymptotically correct size for all probability distributions in the null region, in the same sense as was stressed in~\citet{LintonSongWhang10}.
+A formal statement showing size control over all of $\calP_0$ is given in Theorem~\ref{thm:resample_size} in Appendix~\ref{app:hadamard}.
 Along with Part 4 of Theorem~\ref{thm:obs_teststats}, Theorem~\ref{thm:resample_size} additionally implies that our tests are consistent, that is, that their power to detect violations from the null represented by fixed alternative distributions tends to one.
 This is because the resampling scheme produces asymptotically bounded critical values, while the test statistics diverge under the alternative.

+The behavior of bootstrap tests under the null and alternatives is most easily examined using distributions local to $P$.
+We consider sequences of distributions $P_n$ local to the null distribution $P$ such that for a mean-zero, square-integrable function $\eta$, $P_n$ have distribution functions $F_n$ (where $P$ has CDF $F$) that satisfy

+The behavior of the underlying empirical process under local alternatives satisfies Assumption 5 of \citet{FangSantos19} in a straightforward way \citep[Theorem 1]{Wellner92}.